 Different committees and forums.
 In addition, different forums and committees operate within the framework of the Management, which contribute to and assist the Management in its risk management tasks.
 The principal forums and committees headed by the Chief Risk Officer, or anyone on his behalf, are: credit policy forum, measurement forum, pricing and risk adjusted performance evaluation, stress tests forum, model validation committee, new products committee, the committee for the prioritization of technological projects for the implementation of regulation, operational risks management committee, an independent review committee, a group allowance committee, market and liquidity risks forum, operational risk controllers forum, compliance officers of the Group forum, and more.
 Furthermore, a large number of designated committees regarding different fields of activity operate at the Bank.
-These committees are, among other things, involved in the risk management (ALM) committee, and more.
+These committees are, among other things, involved in the risk management process.
+Among these may be mentioned the various credit committees, assets and liabilities management (ALM) committee, and more.